axucar/myblog/_posts/2022-12-22-telegram-event-monitor.markdown

       }))
 ```

 Once subscribed, we await new messages which represent new Ethereum blocks being confirmed roughly every 10s, and use `brownie.web3` to fetch the transaction data for every transaction in the new block.
-From there, we just parse the data for the `to_address`, `from_address` , and `eth_transfer_value`
+From there, we just parse the data for the `to_address`, `from_address` , and `eth_transfer_value`.

 ```python
 message = json.loads(await websocket.recv())